Codium-ai/codiumate-docs/docs/chat/commands/improve.md

 ##How to Use
 To utilize the `/improve` command, follow these instructions:

-1. **Select Your Mode**: This command is versatile, available in both File and Workspace Modes.
-Choose the mode that best fits the scope of improvements you're aiming for:
+1. **Select Your Mode**: This command is versatile, available in all types of focuses.
+Choose the focus that best fits the scope of improvements you're aiming for:
-    - **File Mode**: Targets specific files for detailed code improvement suggestions.
+    - **Current File Focus**: Targets specific files for detailed code improvement suggestions.
-    - **Workspace Mode**: Expands the improvement suggestions across multiple files within your changeset, ideal for pre Pull Request enhancements.
+    - **Git-Diff Focus**: Expands the improvement suggestions across multiple files within your changeset, ideal for pre Pull Request enhancements.

 2. **Select Your Focus**: Pinpoint the code segments or files you're looking to improve.
 Your selection will guide Codiumate in generating precise and actionable suggestions.